ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 data.

-**Label creation.** To assign region labels to the MERFISH data, we use a cell type clustering approach previously detailed in [@Yao:2023aa].
+**Label creation.** To assign region labels to the MERFISH data, we use a cell type clustering approach previously detailed [@Yao:2023aa].
 In short, manually dissected scRNAseq data was used to establish the distribution of cell types present in each of the following major regions: cerebellum, CTXsp, hindbrain, HPF, hypothalamus, isocortex, LSX, midbrain, OLF, PAL, sAMY, STRd,